jeremypetrequin/jsMovieclip/README.md

 <div id="my-element"></div>
 ````

-After, you need to apply it the width and the height of a frame (each frame need to have the same size) and the sprite as background :
+After, you need to apply it the width and the height of a frame and the sprite as background :
 ````CSS
 #my-element {
     width : 200px;